Archaeological expeditions from the Netherlands and Flanders for which the NVIC acts as the primary facilitating

 P.E.L.
 Smith, ‘An Enigmatic Frieze from Upper Egypt : A Problem in Nilotic Rock Art’, in M. Liverani, A. Palmieri and R. Peroni (eds), Studi di paletnologia in onore di Salvatore M. Puglisi (Roma, 1985), 359-368.

-This project began in 1988 as an initiative of Harco Willems, then working for Leiden University.
+This project (www.dayralbarsha.com) began in 1988 as an initiative of Harco Willems, then working for Leiden University.
 The original intention was to publish the field records of Reisner’s expedition in 1915 in conjunction with an epigraphic record of some Middle Kingdom tombs.
-Because Reisner's records are kept in the Museum of Fine Arts at Boston, a joint mission was started with that museum and the University Museum at Philadelphia; this collaborative effort realized one field campaign (1990).
+Because Reisner's records are kept in the Museum of Fine Arts, Boston, a joint mission was started with that museum and the University Museum at Philadelphia; this collaborative effort realized one field campaign (1990).
 After hibernating between 1992 and 2001, the project, now based at KU Leuven, was restarted.
-Its is mainly funded by Fonds Wetenschappelijk Onderzoek-Vlaanderen and the Bijzonder Onderzoeksfonds of Leuven University, but also by international funding agencies.
+It is mainly funded by the Research Foundation - Flanders and the Special Research Fund of Leuven University, but also by international funding agencies.

-The project aims at providing a regional description of the archaeology of the region around Dayr al-Barsha, the southern limit being at al-Shaykh Sa’id and the northern one at Dayr Abu Hinnis.
+The project aims to provide a regional description of the archaeology of the region around Dayr al-Barsha, the southern limit being at al-Shaykh Sa’id and the northern one at Dayr Abu Hinnis.
 A main focus of attention is the cemeteries at the desert fringe in this entire area, which span the period between the Third Dynasty and the Graeco-Roman Period.
-The current research interest is to analyze the spatial distribution of the many cemeteries in the region, the reconstruction of the landscape, and digital reconstruction of monuments.
+Current research interests include the spatial distribution of the many cemeteries and settlements in the region, the reconstruction of the landscape, and digital reconstruction of monuments.
 Based on surface surveys, ground- and satellite-based remote sensing, targeted excavations, and epigraphic work, the project is generating site histories of each of the cemetery sites in the region, in order to establish a basic demographic profile of the buried populations.
 Preliminary results can be summarized as follows.